rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-26-testing-nrwl-nx-angular-monorepo-projects-using-jest.md

 ![](https://i.imgur.com/EQUF4jf.png)

-Now open chrome and visit to the url `chrome://inspect/#devices`
+Now open chrome and visit to the URL `chrome://inspect/#devices`

 Then wait and notice in Chrome you should notice this message `./node_modules/nx/bin/nx file:///inspect`

 Click on inspect link
 ![](https://i.imgur.com/ahaKWeQ.png)

-No if you open in chrome and search the userlist component and put the debugger then you will see the debugger is showing in chrome as well.
+No if you open in chrome and search the user list component and put the debugger then you will see the debugger is showing in chrome as well.
 ![](https://i.imgur.com/Tbx52XW.png)

 Next change the test code